 Perhaps this is the most vital point when we’re really in the trenches of anxiety.
 I can’t tell you what kind of help you need, but if you listen to your heart you’ll know.

 Perhaps you need a long talk with a dependable friend, you need to make that appointment to see the therapist, you need to schedule in some hours for someone to take your kids, you’re going to call in that cleaning company and have no shame.

-Whatever you need, it’s okay to ask for it, and I’m going to make good on my promise with that.
+Whatever you need, it’s okay to ask for it.

-Amy is a mom to four girls, wife, and writer, who believes in living fully from the heart.
+BIO: Amy is a mom to four girls, wife, and writer, who believes in living fully from the heart.
 She is passionate about happiness, fulfillment, and a well-balanced life.
-You can follow her work on Facebook and on Pinterest!
+She is no longer working online.